 Even though the money is most likely a huge motivation for you, it’s not a good idea to say that you’re motivated by how much money bankers make.
 It may be true, but most people find it distasteful, so avoid saying that.

 Doing it as a stepping stone to something else

-One of the top reasons why investment banking may really be the job you want is the experience and exposure to financial modeling.
+One of the top reasons that investment banking may really be the job you want is the experience and exposure to financial modeling.
 Analysts and Associates have the opportunity to work on building various types of financial models for important transactions, which would never happen in most other jobs straight out of university.
-Yes, new bankers have to do lots of truly mundane things (like print and bind pitchbooks, make word edits, etc.), but they also get to learn one of the most sought-after skills in finance.
+Yes, new bankers have to do a lot of truly mundane things (like print and bind pitchbooks, make word edits, etc.), but they also get to learn one of the most sought-after skills in finance.

 Screenshot from CFI’s M&A Modeling Course.

 Thank you for reading CFI’s guide to answering the “Why investment banking?” interview question!
 If you’re looking for a job in IB, then be sure to check out our guide on how to get a job in investment banking.
 It contains tips on networking, writing your cover letter and resume, and information on technical skills that are required.